If you are like me, you’ve probably read all the marketing tactics on the web.

 But over time, it has become abused by dubious marketers on social media.

 Hashtags are to social media what keywords are to search engines.

 Imagine, you are writing a piece of content for the purpose of ranking high on Google for a particular keyword.
 You wouldn’t use the target keyword too many times.

 Doing that will affect the quality of the content.

 The same applies to hashtags.

-Hashtags overused is the quickest way to annoy fans and reduce the quality of your posts on social media.
+Hashtags overused are the quickest way to annoy fans and reduce the quality of your posts on social media.

 Keep hashtags out of your social posts unless you’re posting an incredible piece of content social media users need to know about.
 In other words, don’t hashtag every post you publish.